 In his first five seasons at Utah, the bar and floor lineups have produced 26 All-America awards (regular season and NCAA), an NCAA champion, nine routines in the NCAA individual event finals, seven regional champions and six Pac-12 individual titles.

 Farden draws from 18 years of NCAA coaching experience and another nine years as a club coach.
 Following a five-year stint as a Southeast Missouri State assistant, he was elevated to head coach.
 In six seasons as the SEMO head coach, he was a four-time Midwest Independent Conference Coach of the Year (2006-09) and the 2008 NCAA South Central Regional Coach of the Year.

-As the head coach at Southeast Missouri State from 2004-09, Farden compiled a 70-46 record, guided the Redhawks to NCAA Regional appearances in 2006 and 2008, and coached 14 individual regional qualifiers.
+Farden compiled a 70-46 record as Southeast Missouri State's head coach from 2004-09, guided the Redhawks to NCAA Regional appearances in 2006 and 2008, and coached 14 individual regional qualifiers.
 He was voted the NCAA South Central Regional Coach of the Year in 2008 when SEMO climbed as high as No. 22 in the national polls and qualified for regionals (placing fifth).
 The Redhawks recorded their most wins in over a decade in 2008, finishing 17-9 overall.
 In 2009, Farden directed SEMO to a 14-3 record and a Midwest Independent Conference championship.
 He was a four-time MIC Coach of the Year (2006-09).

 His SEMO teams won national academic championships in his last three seasons and his gymnasts earned 70 total scholastic All-America citations.
 He also fundraised $250,000 for two major gymnastics renovation projects (the locker room and practice facility).